BDC Hamburger Icon

 Methods for calculating your business’s valuation

 There are several ways to determine the value of your business.
-The two most common are the multiples method and the discounted cash flow (DCF) method.
+The three most common are the multiples method, the discounted cash flow (DCF) method and the asset-based approach.

 1. Multiples method